SearchCartAccount

 No-Cook Meals with Allergens

-Once peanut and tree nuts are safely introduced, mixed nut butter and ground-up granola are the fastest way to maintain exposure to multiple food allergens at once.
+Once peanut and tree nuts are safely introduced, mixed nut butter and ground-up granola are convenient ways to maintain exposure to multiple food allergens at once.

 You can buy or make mixed nut butter or ground-up granola from scratch, and use them in meals in different ways.
 Got bread, fruit, and yogurt?
-Sprinkle some finely ground-up granola on fruit or yogurt one day, then spread some mixed nut butter on toast on another day, and you’re good to go for the week.
+Sprinkle a teaspoon of finely ground-up granola on fruit or yogurt one day, then spread some mixed nut butter on toast on another day, and you’re good to go for the week.

 If you need meal ideas with just peanut or a specific tree nut, below are few ideas to try.